TeamEpicProjects/Traffic-Surveillance-System/Pipeline/README.md

-This Pipeline has used several models related to Traffic Survelliance which consists Vehicle Detection and Clasification and Traffic Violations done by them.<br>
+This Pipeline has used several models related to Traffic Survelliance which consists Vehicle Detection, Clasification, Number Plate Detection,and Traffic Violations done by them.<br>